Teaching & Learning

 CAMPS

 In this key program, we work with students from a perspective of awe and wonder as we get out and explore our world.
 We deliberately allow time and space for slowing down and pausing, as well as a variety of challenging and exploratory activities.
-We want our students to feel comfortable and capable in a range of locations and to be able to take care of their basic needs in the outdoors.
+We want our students to feel comfortable and capable in a range of locations and to be able to meet their basic needs in the outdoors.
 Many camps are offered throughout the year, including both compulsory and optional ones.
 Each camp has a unique intention, whether to develop new skills, have new experiences, or connect with others.
-Our camps have been as diverse as the interests of our students and have included activities like hiking, abseiling, white-water rafting, horse riding and caving.
+Our camps have been as diverse as our students' interests and have included activities such as hiking, abseiling, white-water rafting, horse riding, and caving.

 Day PRograms